da1271/ProjectRestaurant/README.md

 #### Intro

 Have you ever dealt with not being able to choose which restaurant to eat at??
 Well hooray!
-Random Restaurant will be an app designed to find you a random restaurant in an area you.
+Random Restaurant will be an app designed to find you a random restaurant in an area around you.
 Some stretches are being able to search based on a certain cuisine, number of reviews, or number of friends that checked into that location.

 #### Wireframes
 <img src="./assets/wire1.jpg" style="width: 150px;">